enkidevs/curriculum/javascript/react/intro-react/one-way-data-binding.md

 ---
 ## Content

 **React** encourages **unidirectional data flow** by design, making it the canonical example of this approach nowadays.
 Along with two-way data binding, these approaches describe the way your application keeps the `view` in sync with the data `model`.

-In two-way data binding the `model` is dynamically bound to the `view` such that one can change the other and vice-versa.
+In two-way data binding, the `model` is dynamically bound to the `view` such that one can change the other and vice-versa.

 In **one-way data binding** the `model` is the *single source of truth*.